CENTURIES OF KNOWLEDGE

 WINES TO BE ADMIRED

 Rapidly gaining international recognition, a thriving island-wide wine industry is now firmly in place across Cyprus.
-This is further enforced by the fact that seasoned wine connoisseurs, as well as curious novices, from all over the world, are continually found admiring and recommending wines from Cyprus, constantly highlighting their quality and all they have to offer.
+This is further illustrated by seasoned wine connoisseurs, from all over the world, who are constantly found admiring and recommending wines from Cyprus.
+The quality of Cyprus wine, and all it has to offer, is also highlighted by the numerous international awards that the industry as whole is constantly awarded.

-Here are just a few examples of the rich and diverse world of Cyprus wine
+The rich & diverse world of Cyprus wine

 Commandaria: The Wine of Kings

 One of the most iconic and traditional Cypriot wines is Commandaria.
-This sweet, amber-coloured dessert wine has a history that dates back several centuries.
-Dubbed as ‘the wine of the kings, and the king of wines’ by none other than Richard the Lionheart, this wine is made from sun-dried grapes that are aged in oak barrels.
-Commandaria is the perfect accompaniment to a cheese platter or a chocolate dessert.
+This sweet, amber-coloured dessert wine has a history that dates back several centuries and is the oldest documented wine still in production today.
+Dubbed as ‘the wine of the kings, and the king of wines’ by none other than Richard the Lionheart, this wine is made from sun-dried berries that are aged in solid oak barrels.
+Commandaria is the perfect accompaniment for cheeses or desserts.

 Ayia Mavri Moshatos: A Sweet Pleasure

-The lesser-known Ayia Mavri Moshato is another Cypriot amber sweet dessert wine.
-It offers a rich clarity and a sweet floral aroma for a unique and indulgent drinking experience.
-The wine’s sweet taste is balanced by a delicate acidity, providing a smooth and satisfying finish.
-Ayia Mavri Moshato is best paired with desserts such as fruit tarts, chocolate, or cheesecake.
+The lesser-known Ayia Mavri Moshato is another Cypriot amber-coloured sweet dessert wine.
+It offers a rich clarity and a sweet floral aroma that offers a unique and indulgent drinking experience.
+The wine’s sweet taste is balanced by a delicate acidity, which provides a smooth and satisfying finish.
+Ayia Mavri Moshato is best paired with fruits, as well as desserts.

-This indigenous grape is grown exclusively in Cyprus and produces a crisp, refreshing white wine that offers several citrus and floral notes.
-Xynisteri is often compared to Sauvignon Blanc or Pinot Grigio but maintains its distinctive character.
-Reflecting the island’s sunny climate, Xynisteri is the perfect accompaniment to seafood, salads, or light pasta dishes.
+The white wines of Cyprus are mainly made from the Xynisteri grape variety.
+This grape variety produces crisp and refreshing white wines that has several citrus and floral notes.
+Xynisteri in its rare form is often compared to Sauvignon Blanc or Pinot Grigio, but successfully maintains its distinctive character.
+Reflecting the island’s sunny climate, a wine made from Xynisteri is the perfect accompaniment to seafood, salads, or light pasta dishes.

-Maratheftiko: A Bold Red with its own Unique Personality
+Cyprus Red: A Bold Red with Its Own Unique Personality

-This indigenous grape is grown exclusively in Cyprus and produces bold, full-bodied red wines.
-This grape has been gaining popularity in recent years thanks to its intense colour, rich fruity flavours, and spicy finish.
-Maratheftiko is often blended with other grape varieties, such as Cabernet Sauvignon or Shiraz, to add depth and structure.
+The red wines of are mainly made from Maratheftiko or Mavro grape varieties.
+These grape varieties produce bold, full-bodied red wines that have rich fruity flavours and a spicy finish.
+Maratheftiko has been gaining popularity in recent years thanks to its intense hues.
+This grape variety is often blended with other renowned European grape varieties, such as Cabernet Sauvignon or Shiraz, to add depth and structure.
 Maratheftiko pairs well with hearty meat dishes or mature cheeses.

 CYPRUS VITICULTURE